Unusual types of gramophone records: Picture discs

 A picture disc has graphics visible in the grooved playing area, rather than just on an unplayable back side or large label.

 Picture discs have been around since the 1920s—or since about 1910, if postcard-size rectangular picture records are included.
 In the early 1930s, they were a minor gimmick in an attempt to stimulate abysmal depression-era record sales.
 Most of these early picture discs were simply a very thin clear plastic laminated onto a sheet of printed cardboard before being stamped in a record press.
 One US series was more substantial.
 Some suffered from audible defects such as low-frequency noise due to a surface texture or were rapidly worn to shreds by the very heavy pickups and crude steel needles used to play records at that time.

 Vogue Records 78 rpm picture discs were made by Sav-Way Industries in 1946 and 1947 and were of high quality both physically and sonically.
 Their playing surfaces were clear vinyl and there was a sturdy aluminum core disc between the printed sheets.
 The imagery was usually gaudy and done in 1940s calendar art style.
 They sold for US$1.05 each, only about 50 percent more than ordinary shellac records, but the list of available titles was short and the recording artists were second-rank at best.

 The first 'modern' rock picture disc was introduced as an assortment of artists such as MC5 and The Doors.
 It was released in 1969 by Elektra/Metronome of Germany and entitled "Psychedelic Underground - Off 2, Hallucinations".
 The second release was the British progressive rock band Curved Air's first album, Air Conditioning, a UK issue (1970).

+In the 1950s, "movie" discs showing a repeating animation were produced, using the Praxinoscope technique, an example here: